Capstone-Template-orginisation/website-template/src/content/docs/processes/example-thoth-tech-technology-stack.md

 ---
-title: Thoth Tech Technology Stack Document
+title: Capstone Technology Stack Document
 ---

-This document outlines the technology stack used across all products at Thoth Tech Company.
+This document outlines the technology stack used across all products at example Company.
 The primary reason for creating this document was to showcase the various kinds of technologies being used across different products, along with the skills required for those who are interested in joining a product.
+You should update this document to reflect your own company.

 ### Company Operations